-- Specifies that the secretary will appoint an assistant secretary for behavioral health services. - Provides that the directors of mental health and substance abuse will each administer all of the programs, staff, budgets, duties, and functions of each respective program. - Provides that the directors or executive directors of any commission or council assigned to the department will be appointed by the secretary and serve at the pleasure of the secretary. - Creates a Behavioral Health Advisory Board of eleven members each appointed for a two year term: - five members are appointed by the Governor, three by the President of the Senate and three by the Speaker of the House; - o provides criteria for the appointment of members; and, - the advisory board is to prepare the department's behavioral health budget and the secretary is to submit that request to the Governor.
+- creates a new position in DCF: assistant secretary for behavioral health services; - provides that the directors of mental health and substance abuse will each administer all of the programs, staff, budgets, duties, and functions of each respective program; - provides that the directors or executive directors of any commission or council assigned to the department will be appointed by the secretary and serve at the pleasure of the secretary; - creates a Behavioral Health Advisory Board of eleven members each appointed for a two year term: - five members are appointed by the Governor, three by the President of the Senate and three by the Speaker of the House. - o provides criteria for the various appointers to use when choosing members. - the advisory board is to prepare the department's behavioral health budget and the secretary is to submit that request to the Governor.